danielsaidi/MockingKit/README.md

 ## <a name="about"></a>About MockingKit

-MockingKit is a Swift mocking library that makes it easy to mock protocol implementations for unit tests and not yet implemented functionality.

-MockingKit lets you `register` function results, `invoke` method calls and `inspect` invokations:
+MockingKit is a Swift mocking library that makes it easy to mock protocol implementations and classes.
+It lets you `invoke` method calls, `inspect` invokations and `register` function results:

 ```swift
 protocol MyProtocol {